 A hip replacement operation can be performed using either local or general anaesthetic.
 This will be discussed with the anaesthetist prior to surgery and a decision made as to which anaesthetic is appropriate.

+The surgery typically takes up to 2 hours to complete.
 The artificial hip joint (prosthesis) consists of a ball and stem (the femoral component) and a socket (the acetabular component).
 There are many different types of prosthesis made of various metals (eg: stainless steel, chrome, titanium), ceramics, plastic, or a combination of these.
 The two components of the prosthesis fit together to form a smooth joint.
 Some prostheses are “cemented” into place using special acrylic bone cement.
 Others do not require cement and rely on bone growing around the prosthesis to anchor them into place.

 Surgery begins with an incision being made along the side of the hip joint that is to be replaced.
 The muscles that support the hip joint are detached and the damaged ball of the hip joint is cut from the top of the femur.
 The femoral component of the prosthesis is inserted into the femur and the acetabular component of the prosthesis is inserted into the prepared socket area in the pelvic bone.
 The artificial ball and socket are then fitted together and the surgeon reattaches the muscles to the top of the femur.
 Drainage tubes may be inserted to drain any fluid and/or blood from the new joint and the incision is then closed.